wp-plugins/fields-framework/readme.txt

 27. Builder - Fields By Sections

 == Changelog ==

+= 0.15 =
+* Added new post_ids, post_titles, post_slugs properties and their respective post_ids_not, post_titles_not, post_slugs_not boolean properties which if set to true will inverse the check
+* Modified repeatable-fields.js and changed wrapper variable from global to local

 = 0.14.10 =
 * Changed value for "Tested up to" tag